BROWN’S CHAPEL ELEMENTARY SCHOOL

 The principal or his/her designee has the authority to excuse learners for absences and tardiness due to but not limited to:

 Learners are expected to be in their seats ready for the day at 7:30.
-Any learner not arriving in time to do so must be signed in by an adult to receive their tardy slip.
+Any learner not arriving in time to do so must be signed in by an adult.
 Tardiness interrupts instruction and has an adverse effect on academic performance.
-Learners arriving after 7:30 will await the completion of announcements to be admitted to class so that supervision may be given in our hallways.
+Learners who are tardy will await the completion of announcements to be admitted to class so that supervision may be given in our hallways.

 The building will be open at 6:45 each morning.
 Car rider drop-off is in the back of the building.
 Please be prepared for students to exit your vehicle in the line when you come to a complete stop.
 Bus drop off is at the front door.
 Learners arriving at school prior to 7:15 will be assigned to a designated area under teacher supervision.
 The first bell rings at 7:15.
 Learners will be released to go to their classes at that time.
 Everyone will be in their classrooms, ready for class to begin by 7:30.
 All parents and visitors must enter through the front doors.

 The school bus is an extension of school.
 Therefore, Rutherford County School learners are expected to conduct themselves on the bus in a manner consistent with the established standards for safety and classroom behavior.
 Learners are under the supervision and control of the bus driver while on the bus, and all reasonable directions given shall be followed.
 Bus suspensions and revocation will be given based on standards used by our school system.
 Admittance on a school bus is a privilege which should be respected by the learner.

 Brown’s Chapel participates in the Federal Hot Lunch and Breakfast program providing nutritious meals.
 Each learner is expected to display appropriate conduct while in the cafeteria.
 Breakfast is served from 6:45-7:15.
 Any learner arriving after that time should eat breakfast at home.
 Learners are encouraged not to charge meals.
 Payment is expected at the time of purchase.
 The cafeteria manager will provide each learner with the policy regarding lunch charges.
 No food from outside eating establishments will be permitted in the cafeteria.
-Parents and approved visitors will be allowed to eat with their child at a separate table in our cafeteria.
+Parents, legal guardians and approved visitors will be allowed to eat with their child at a separate table in our cafeteria.